firexcy/neverland-hugo/content/posts/2022/03/markdown-linter-a-primer.md

 **Note:** This article was published as a member-exclusive post for [SSPAI Prime](https://sspai.com/prime), which is made [freely available](https://sspai.com/prime/story/markdown-linter-a-primer) as a preview and republished here.
 Please consider subscribing to SSPAI Prime if you find content like this helpful.
 Thanks for your support.

-**Note, redux:** This article is another installment in my (informal and implied) series of “nitpicking workflows for writing.”
+This article is also another installment in my (informal and implied) series of “nitpicking workflows for writing.”
 The previous posts in this bucket were concerning misuses and abuses of [punctuation marks](https://type.cyhsu.xyz/2018/07/a-guide-to-compositions/) (2018), [hyperlinks](https://type.cyhsu.xyz/2020/08/hyperlink-best-practices/) (2020), and [formatting](https://type.cyhsu.xyz/2021/03/do-not-shout/) (2021).
 I humbly offer these as my way of conducting public service.

 ## 引言